-SmartTrust 551 consists of a unit investment trust designated Small-Cap Opportunities Trust, Series 3.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with total return potential through capital appreciation and dividend income, by investing in an unmanaged portfolio of equity securities and common stock of exchange-traded funds.
+SmartTrust 619 consists of a unit investment trust designated 60/40 Quality Allocation Trust, Series 9.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of total return potential through capital appreciation and dividend income, through investment in an unmanaged, diversified portfolio of equity securities of operating companies and exchange-traded funds.
 The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made directly in the exchange-traded funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.